bfopengradient/NLP_text_summarization_apps/README.md

 ### NLP_text_summarization_apps

-THere are two app, nlpapp.py and nlpapp2.py
+There are two apps: nlpapp.py and nlpapp2.py

 Both APPs allower the user to input text and have a model or models summarize the text.